-- (a) Average server energy consumption - (b) Average sensors energy cost on server
+(a) Average server energy consumption

-Fig. 5.
-Server energy consumption for sensors sending data every 10s
+(b) Average sensors energy cost on server

-A last parameter can leverage server energy consumption namely sensors send interval.
+Fig. 3.
+Server energy consumption for sensors sending data every 10s namely sensors send interval.
 In addition to increasing the application accuracy, sensors send interval increase network traffic and database accesses.
 Figure V-B present the impact on the server energy consumption of changing the send interval of 50 sensors to 1s, 10s and 30s.
 We can see that, the lower sensors send interval is, the more server energy consumption peaks occurs.
 Therefore, it leads to an increase of the server energy consumption.